derhansen/sf_event_mgt/Documentation/Faq/Index.rst

  <f:link.action action="list" controller="Event" arguments="{overwriteDemand:{category: category}}">{category.title}</f:link.action>

-This only works, if you create links with f:link.action as shown above.
+This only works, if you create links with :php:`f:link.action` as shown above.
 If you want to display the categories in a select-box, then I suggest you create a CSS only select box (e.g. UL menu)

 When does {event.registrationPossible} return TRUE